- Youth Outreach Materials

 Q: Are the training materials available in other languages?

-Q: Do I have to give this training every year?
+Q: Do managers/owners and employees have to take the training every year?

 A: Yes.
 It is an annual requirement tied to licensure.
-MDH will offer an updated package each year on November 1.
+Updates made to the package will be provided by November 1 of each year.

 Q: Can we replace the MDH training with our own training materials?